MixPath: A Unified Approach for One-shot Neural Architecture Search: Ablation Study and Discussions

-To study the individual contribution of SBN and BN post calibration, we profit from NAS-Bench-101 \cite{ying2019bench} for ranking calculation since it provides ground truths for all models.
+To study the individual contribution of SBN and BN post-calibration, we profit from NAS-Bench-101 \cite{ying2019bench} for ranking calculation since it provides ground truths for all models.
 Moreover, it allows a fair comparison with other approaches in the same search space.
 Specifically, we investigate the case $m=3$ and report the result of each control group using 3 different seeds.
-The Kendall Tau \cite{kendall1938new} is calculated by randomly sampled 70 models. \begin{itemize}
+Kendall tau \cite{kendall1938new} is calculated by randomly sampled 70 models.

-\item \textbf{Supernet with and without SBN.} As Table~\ref{tab:bn-calib-vs-sbntau} shows, the supernet trained without SBN is inadequate to evaluate sampled models ($\tau=0.045$), which is much lower than the one with a linear number of SBNs ($\tau=0.318$).
-We further quantify the effect of the additional post BN calibration.
-Adding calibration to two cases, both taus can be boosted.
-Particularly for SBN, it's improved to 0.592 ($+0.274$).
-Therefore, the combination of SBN and post BN calibration results in the best ranking performance.
+\textbf{Supernet with and without SBNs.} Table~\ref{tab:bn-calib-vs-sbntau} shows that the supernet trained without SBN is inadequate to evaluate sampled models ($\tau=0.05$), which is much lower than the one with a linear number of SBNs ($\tau=0.32$).
+We further quantify the effect of the additional post BN calibration, and both taus can be boosted.
+Particularly for SBN, it's improved to 0.59 ($+0.27$).
+Therefore, the combination of SBN and post BN calibration delivers the best ranking performance.

-\item \textbf{Linear number of SBNs vs. Exponential.} Through theoretical analysis we conclude that a linear number of SBNs are enough to match all the combinations of activable paths, while we can still use its exponential counterpart that each combination follows a SBN.
-Table~\ref{tab:bn-calib-vs-sbntau} shows that linear SBN with BN calibration works best (highest $\tau$), while Exp SBN (exponential) performs best if no calibration is applied.
-Why is so?
+\textbf{Linear number of SBNs vs. exponential.} Through theoretical analysis, we conclude that a linear number of SBNs are enough to match all the combinations of activable paths, while we can still use its exponential counterpart where every single combination follows an SBN.
+Table~\ref{tab:bn-calib-vs-sbntau} shows that linear SBN with BN calibration works best (with the highest $\tau$), while Exp SBN (exponential) performs best if no calibration is applied.
+Why is it so?
 Linear SBNs make use of the zero-order condition which is an approximate relationship.
 Exp SBNs are more accurate since they catch statistics from each of the combinations.
 However, this makes a wider distribution of learnable parameters $\gamma, \beta$, which is difficult for BN calibration to fit them well.
-This leads to the reduction in ranking ability.
 Therefore, we choose Linear SBNs with BN calibration instead.
+Regarding the Occam's Razor, the linear growing BN generalizes better than the exponential counterpart.